 Texas State Historical Landmark (erected 1858)

-Will be open for tours starting in June, 2003, weekends.
+Will be open for tours during weekends in the summer season.

 Call 817-798-2332 or 817-659-2555 to make sure they are open.